lamhotsimamora/GF-Javascript/README.md

 </img></center>
 </div>
 I was created simple query of javascript code.
 You can easy write code of Javascript and you can easy to do DOM (document object manipulation).
 If you familiar with jQuery, gQuery can be used with jQuery.
 You can modify the source code.

+Garuda Query has an identical symbol with underscore in front of function name, So you can also use this library with another framework javascript.

 Everything has been tested and support much browser like Chrome, Firefox, Opera , Safari & Internet Explorer.
-Garuda Query has an identical symbol with underscore in front of function name, So you can use this library for other framework javascript.

-gQuery is not Kaleng Kaleng or Kroco Kroco...
-You can do a professional job with gQuery.
+gQuery is not library kaleng-kaleng.
+You can create a professional web with gQuery.

 <div style="text-align:center">